-Haunted Hotels in Canada
+Haunted Hotels of Canada

 Canada has many hotels that store away decades of history.
-The ancient castle-like buildings and views of wild nature have for years attracted guests from all over the world.
+The ancient castle-like buildings and views of wild nature have attracted guests from all over the world.
 Some say a few of those guests still linger in the hotel’s hallways, haunting the building and its guests.
 If you are someone who loves the thrill of haunted places, Canada has several worth checking out.
 While not exhaustive, here is a list of some of my favourite spooky stories.

-Chateau Laurier:Â Ottawa, Ontario
+Ottawa, Ontario

 The Fairmont Chateau Laurier has a famous tale about the tragic destiny of its original owner Charles Melville Hays, the president and general manager of the Grand Pacific Railway.
 Just a couple of weeks before his hotel was set to open in late April 1912, Hays was in England on business and, at the last minute, changed his mode of transportation back to North America to be onboard the Titanic.